Whiteboard Wall: How to Paint and Keep It Fresh

 Whiteboard wall paint research

-The market holds a few dry erase whiteboard paints, and they can cost around $40 up to $600, depending on the square footage and brand.
-First, you have the high-end paints like Remakeable Paint ($150 for about 35 sq ft of coverage) and IdeaPaint ($200 for 50 sq ft of coverage).
-Now these options were far too expensive for me to try, so I cannot say if they are worth the cost.
+The market offers a few dry erase whiteboard paints.
+Prices can range from around $40 up to $600, depending on the square footage and brand.
+First, you have the high-end paints.
+Remakeable Paint costs $150 for about 35 sq ft of coverage.
+IdeaPaint is $200 for 50 sq ft of coverage.
+These options were too expensive for me.
+I didn’t try them, so I can’t say if they are worth the cost.
 But I can tell you about a cheaper option that works amazingly well.
 Rust-Oleum makes a dry erase paint that is $40 for about 50 sq ft of coverage.
 It’s also simple to use and has a low odor.
 It also comes in the typical white color base, as I used, or in a clear formula.
 Read through this entire article before starting!
 Promise me, it will save you trouble.

 Equipment Needed